-While many projects would not require CEQR analysis with regard to wastewater and stormwater conveyance and treatment, certain projects are of a size, location and type where the potential for significant adverse impacts to the City's infrastructure and water quality may exist.
-Because the City's sewers are sized and designed based on designated zoning for an area, related population density, and surface coverage characteristics, projects that greatly increase density, would be located in an area of concern (described below), or would substantially increase impervious surfaces, merit further analysis for potential impacts to the City's wastewater and stormwater infrastructure.
+Projects of a certain size, location, and type have the potential for significant advene impacts to the and's infrastructure and water quality and therefore require CEQR analysis of the appropriate wastewater and stormwater conveyance and treatment infrastructure.
+Because the City's sewers are sized and designed based on designated zoning for an area, related population density, and surface coverage characteristics, projects that creatly increase density, would be located in an area of concern (described below), or would substantially increase impervious surfaces, merit further analysis for potential impacts to the City's wastewater and stormwater infrastructure.
 If analyses indicate the project would increase flows of sanitary and stormwater, overburden the wastewater or stormwater infrastructure, or create the potential to result in additional CSO volumes or events, changes to the affected sewer system and/or the preparation of an ADP to address such modifications may be needed.
-DEP should be consulted early during the conceptual stage to determine whether a project that exceeds the following thresholds would potentially require an ADP.
+DEP should be consulted early during the conceptual stage to determine weether a project undexceeds the following thresholds would potentially require an ADP.

-The sewer connection permitting process and the CEQR process are separate.
-As discussed in Subsection 123, above, a DEP sewer connection permit is issued based on the availability of the affected sewer system at the time of the building permit process, not on the capacity of the sewer system analyzed during the environmental review, which is conducted much earlier than the building permit process.
-To determine the potential for significant adverse impacts under CEQR, however, certain project's daily sanitary sewage generation and stormwater runoff, as well as the sensitivity of the project area's existing infrastructure, should be disclosed.
-This also encourages more efficient review of sewer connections at the time of application.
-In addition, given the lead time for the design of sewers and other conveyance infrastructure, DEP should be consulted to determine when any such projects are scheduled for the affected area.
+The sewer connection permitting process and the CEQR environmental review process are separate.
+As discussed in Subsection 123, above, a DEP sewer connection permit is issued based on the availability of the affected sewer system at the time of the building permit process, not on the capacity of the sewer system analyzed during the environmental review, which is condicted much earlier than the building permit process.
+To determine the potential for significant adverse to race under CEQR, however, certain project's daily sanitary sewage generation and stormwater runoff, as well as the sensitivity of the project area's existing infrastructure, should be disclosed.
+This also encourages more efficient review of somer connections at the time of application.
+In addition, given the lead time for the design of sewers and other univergence infrastructure, DEP should be consulted to determine when any such projects are sineduled for the affected area.

-During the sewer connection permitting process, if capacity is determined to be inadequate for any development, it is possible that connection to the sewer system may require detention or sewer extensions, or in some more limited instances, may not be approved, regardless of the results of a review under CEQR.
-By its nature, CEQR review is a conceptual and predictive look into the future and, therefore, applicants should not construe the conclusions made under CEQR as conclusive with regard to the need for sewer drainage analysis, planning, and permits in the future.
+During the sewer connection permitting process, if capacity is determined to be inadequate for any development, it is possible that connection to the sewer system may require detention or sewer extensions, or in some more limited instances may not be approved, regardless of the results of a review under CEQR.
+On January 4, 2012 the City alopted a rule requiring new construction and major building alteration projects in combined sewer areas to capture more stormwater unoff, providing additional capacity in the combined sewer system and reducing street flooding.
+This rule enhances an previously existing stormwater management requirement and has resulted in increase efforts to reduce impervious areas and led to an increase in the utilization of green roofs, blue roofs, rain capters and other stormwater detention techniques.

+By its nation COP review is a conceptual and predictive look into the future and, therefore, applicants should not construe the conclusions made under CEQR as conclusive with regard to the need for sewer drainage analysis, planning, and permits in the future.
 For this reason, applicants should work with DEP as early as possible to determine whether site plan modifications or sewer extensions/improvements may be required as a condition to granting the sewer connection permit.